Boundaries: What They Are And How to Set Them

 - How you protect your physical space.

-- Choosing how close you stand to someone, if you hug someone, or the space you need in the bedroom or bathroom.
+- Choosing how close you stand to someone, who you want/don't want hugs from, or the space you need in the bedroom or bathroom.

 - Emotional